dalonsogarcia/offer-service/README.md

 400|The offer being created/updated is invalid.
 I.e invalid status or empty description 404|The specified offer id can’t be found in the database 405|Operation not allowed
-500|Server error
+415|Unsupported media type.
+Remember to set the Content-Type header to application/json 500|Server error

 ### Auto expiration of offers